teejayant/GameSphere_project/README.md

 ## How to run the game

-- Clone the repository:
+- Clone the repository
-- Install required dependencies:
+- Install required dependencies
 - Run main.py file

 pip install pygame pillow